melqtx/7am/README.md

 7am is a website that delivers daily weather summary to the user at 7am.

-It queries weather data from ACCU Weather, then uses Gemini-2.0-Flash to summarize the resulting response.
+It queries weather data from the [MET Norway API](https://developer.yr.no/), then uses Gemini-2.0-Flash to summarize the resulting response.
 Finally, the summary is delivered to the user using the [web push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).

 ## Deploying 7am